abhishekjiitr/geek-os/README.md

 geek-os
 ==========
->  A bootloader in C and Assembly Programming Language.
+>  A bootloader in Assembly Language and kernel in C.

 Screenshots
 -----------